-- A. All persons in an event car must have an SCCA® membership, either full or weekend. - B. All competitors must have a valid driver's license. - C. Competitors are required to wear seat belts, except Kart drivers, and helmets when driving in competition.
-Roll bars are recommended. - D. A passenger is allowed provided he/she: - 1. is no younger than twelve (12) years old or is at least 57" tall; - 2. is in a vehicle which has passed safety (tech) inspection (Section 3.3.3); - 3. is wearing a properly fitted seat belt and a properly fitted helmet;
+- B. All competitors must have a valid driver's license. - C. Competitors are required to wear seat belts, except Kart drivers, and helmets when driving in competition.
+Roll bars are recommended. - D. A passenger is allowed provided they: - 1. is no younger than twelve (12) years old or is at least 57" tall; - 2. is in a vehicle which has passed safety (tech) inspection (Section 3.3.3); - 3. is wearing a properly fitted seat belt and a properly fitted helmet;

 - 4. has completed and signed the required participant waiver(s), including parents/guardians as appropriate (Section 4.13). - The only passengers who may be allowed during competitions runs in National Solo® events are non-competitors whose role is to fulfill the state-mandated requirements for a driver who has a restricted driver's license requiring a passenger. - E. All cars shall be subject to a strict safety inspection based on the Solo® Rules. - F. Basic rules and standards for conduct of events must be drawn up before an event is run and be available to all competitors. - G. Penalties for course deviations or course marker displacement shall be posted and available to all competitors. - H.Car classifications to be used and distribution of awards shall be established prior to the event and available to all competitors. - I. An event chief official must be appointed to supervise the running of the event.
-His duties should generally be those of the Operating Steward (Section 5.2) at an SCCA® National Solo® event. - J. All participants, including competitors, workers, crew, and guests, must sign the SCCA® waiver form (Section 4.13).
+Their duties should generally be those of the Operating Steward (Section 5.2) at an SCCA® National Solo® event. - J. All participants, including competitors, workers, crew, and guests, must sign the SCCA® waiver form (Section 4.13).
 Credentials must be issued to and displayed by those who have signed waivers.
 Any competitor found to have driven the course in any vehicle before signing the waiver will be disqualified from the event with no refund of entry fee and removed from the premises. - K. Use of Alcohol or Narcotics. - 1.
-No driver may consume alcohol until he/she has completed all his/her runs and completed his/her work assignment for the day.
-No official may consume alcohol until his/her duties have been concluded for the day.
+No driver may consume alcohol until they has completed all their runs and completed their work assignment for the day.
+No official may consume alcohol until their duties have been concluded for the day.
 Alcohol may not be consumed in the grid until after all the day's competition activities are concluded.
 Violators may be penalized as provided in Section 9. - Nothing in this Section shall override site-specific alcohol restrictions. - 2.
 The use at an event by any participant of any federal Schedule 1 controlled substance (including marijuana or other drugs that affect the ability of the participant to safely participate in the event or may otherwise adversely affect the safety or integrity of the event is specifically prohibited.
 CERTAIN PRESCRIPTION AND NON-PRESCRIPTION MEDICINES MAY ALSO IMPAIR PERFORMANCE SO COMPETENT MEDICAL AUTHORITY SHOULD BE CONSULTED PRIOR TO USING SUCH MEDICINES AND PARTICIPATING IN THE EVENT.
 Any participant who violates this prohibition: - a.
 Shall not seek to participate in the event. - b.
 May be excluded from the event by the Event Chairman. - c.
 May be removed from the grounds by the Event Chairman or Chief d.
 May be penalized as provided in Section 9.